Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 - Git repository
 - Workspace

 Then in the **Search** box, type in *TDSP*.
 When the **TDSP Template** shows up, click on it to select that template.
 Then click the **Create** button to create your new project with the TDSP structure.
+If you provide an empty Git repository during creating the project (in the appropriate box), then that repository will be populated with the project structure and contents after creation of the project.

 <img src="./images/instantiation-2.png" width="700" height="500">

 ## Examine The TDSP Project Structure

-After your new project is created, you can examine its structure.
+After your new project is created, you can examine its structure (left panel in figure blelow).
 It contains all of the aspects of standardized documentation for business understanding, the stages of the TDSP lifecycle, data location, definition, and architecture in this documentation template.
 This structure is derived from the TDSP structure published [here](https://github.com/Azure/Azure-TDSP-ProjectTemplate), with some modifications.
-For example, several of the document templates are merged into one markdown, namely, [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/ProjectReport.md).
+For example, several of the document templates are merged into one markdown, namely, [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/docs/deliveralbe_docs/ProjectReport.md).

 ### Project Folder Structure
 The TDSP project template contains following top-level folders:
-1. **dode**: Contains code
+1. **code**: Contains code
 2. **docs**: Contains necessary documentation about the project (for example, Markdown files)
 3. **sample_data**: Contains **SAMPLE (small)** data that can be used for early development or testing.
 Typically, not more than several (5) Mbs.
 Not for full or large data-sets.